CAKR: Commutative algebra k-mer representations for genomics: Discussion

-\paragraph{Interpretability of CAKL.} Rational learning requires explainable features and an interpretable neural network design.
-Fig.~\ref{fig:psrt_ex} illustrates the interpretability of CAKL through two representative examples, demonstrating how the Persistent Stanley--Reisner Theory (PSRT) encodes the filtration structure via the algebraic decomposition of facet ideals.
-Panels~(a--d) depict a synthetic example of eight points uniformly placed on a circle of radius~1.
+\paragraph{Interpretability of CAKR.} Rational learning requires explainable features and an interpretable neural network design.
+Fig.~\ref{fig:psrt_ex} illustrates the interpretability of CAKR through two representative examples, demonstrating how the Persistent Stanley-Reisner Theory (PSRT) encodes the filtration structure via the algebraic decomposition of facet ideals.
+Panels~(a-d) depict a synthetic example of eight points uniformly placed on a circle of radius~1.
 As the filtration parameter increases, simplicial complexes are constructed by adding a $k$-simplex whenever all its vertices lie within the closed ball centered at at least one of its vertices.
 Panel~(b) shows the barcodes of persistent facet ideals: $\mathcal{P}_0$ encodes vertex lifespans (isolation), $\mathcal{P}_1$ tracks edge persistence until subsumed into higher simplices, and $\mathcal{P}_2$, $\mathcal{P}_3$ capture 2- and 3-simplices respectively.
 The barcodes reveal uniform connectivity and regular geometric structure in this example.

-Panels~(e--f) present a biologically motivated example, examining the distribution of the 1-mer \texttt{C} in the N1-U.S-P primer.
+Panels~(e-f) present a biologically motivated example, examining the distribution of the 1-mer \texttt{C} in the N1-U.S-P primer.
 Each occurrence of \texttt{C} is treated as an integer in 1D space.
 Equal-length bars in $\mathcal{P}_0$ reflect regularly spaced cytosines, while longer bars indicate isolated ones.
 Notably, one isolated \texttt{C} connects to its nearest neighbor at filtration radius 5, and its corresponding edge vanishes at radius 7, suggesting nearby higher-order interactions.
 The brief lifespans in $\mathcal{P}_2$ indicate that 2-simplices (triangles) are formed quickly and filled soon thereafter, implying tight local clustering among cytosines.

 Panels~(c) and~(g) show the persistent $f$-vectors, $f_k(r)$, quantifying the number of active $k$-simplices at filtration value $r$, while Panels~(d) and~(h) show the corresponding $h$-vectors, $h_k(r)$, measuring the incremental additions of independent $k$-facets.
 In both examples, increases in $f_1$ signal edge formation, and any growth in $f_k$ for $k \geq 2$ is necessarily preceded by growth in $f_1$, making $f_1$ a necessary precursor for higher-order structure.
 The $h$-vectors further reveal when such structures are nontrivial versus when they are absorbed into larger simplices.